yulunzhang/RDN/README.md

 Table 2.
 Benchmark results with BD and DN degradation models.
 Average PSNR/SSIM values for scaling factor ×3.

 ## Citation
-If you find our code helpful in your resarch or work, please cite our paper.
+If you find the code helpful in your resarch or work, please cite the following papers.
 ```
+@InProceedings{Lim_2017_CVPR_Workshops,
+  author = {Lim, Bee and Son, Sanghyun and Kim, Heewon and Nah, Seungjun and Lee, Kyoung Mu},
+  title = {Enhanced Deep Residual Networks for Single Image Super-Resolution},
+  booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops},
+  month = {July},
+  year = {2017}
+}

 @inproceedings{zhang2018residual,
     title={Residual Dense Network for Image Super-Resolution},
     author={Zhang, Yulun and Tian, Yapeng and Kong, Yu and Zhong, Bineng and Fu, Yun},